ByteKen/ByteKen/README.md

 # 💫 About Me:
 I am a passionate and detail-oriented aspiring Computer Engineer.
-I love exploring the intersection of hardware design and software development bridging the gap between physical circuits and digital logic to build efficient, real-world systems.
+I like exploring the intersection of hardware design and software development bridging the gap between physical circuits and digital logic to build efficient, real-world systems.

 # 💻 Tech Stack: